brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Buttons - Added a new vertical alignment option.
 * Fix: Lottie - Resolved an issue in which the SVG aligment would not work as intended in the TwentyTwentyThree theme.
+* Fix: Global - Resolved an issue wherein a block error would occur when attempting to select typography font families in the presence of multiple iFrames.
 * Fix: Global - Resolved an issue wherein adding Containers, Forms, Lottie blocks and the Popup Builder caused errors when the Gutenberg plugin was active.

 = 2.8.0 - THURSDAY, 12th OCTOBER 2023 =